 Hostas

-Hosta (pronounced host-uh) is a genus of about 100 species of cover plants native to eastern North America.
+Hosta (pronounced host-uh) is a genus of about 100 cover plants native to eastern North America.
 Hostas prefer sunny locations where their deep green leaves blend in with other vegetation.
 Some varieties are best suited for shade, while others tolerate full sun.

 Hostas are easy to care for.
 Give them regular watering and feed them twice a year using a slow-release fertilizer.
 It’s important not to overwater these plants because it encourages root rot.